O'Mulcahy History, Family Crest & Coats of Arms

 There are multitude of rich histories underlying the many Irish surnames in use today.
 The name O'Mulcahy originally appeared in Gaelic as O Maolchathaigh, which means "a descendant of a devotee of St. Cathach."
 The surname is not, as is often believed, derived from "cathach," meaning "warlike."

 Early Origins of the O'Mulcahy family

-Another 203 words (14 lines of text) are included under the topic Early O'Mulcahy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Mulcahy research.
+Another 102 words (7 lines of text) are included under the topic Early O'Mulcahy History in all our PDF Extended History products and printed products wherever possible.